Quickstart

 pip install -U git+https://github.com/Rapptz/asqlite.git

-Before running the code below, there just a couple more steps we need to take.
+Before running the code below, there are just a couple more steps we need to take.
+You only have to do this sequence of steps once.
+Or if you change the scopes used.

 1. Create a new Twitch account.
 This will be the dedicated bot account.

-6. In your main browser whilst logged in as your account, visit http://localhost:4343/oauth?scopes=channel:bot
+5. In your main browser whilst logged in as YOUR ACCOUNT, visit http://localhost:4343/oauth?scopes=channel:bot&force_verify=true

 import asyncio